-WPS has just launched a free PDF to Word converter as well, which is a great companion for its word processor.
+WPS recently launched a free PDF to Word converter (opens in new tab) as well, which is a great companion to its word processor.

-As the name implies, FocusWriter’s goal is to block out all distractions so you can give that all-important first draft your full attention.
-In normal use, all you see is a blank page – toolbars are only visible if you move your mouse pointer to the edge of the screen – but there’s a killer feature in Focused Text, which fades everything into the background except the paragraph or sentence youn’re currently writing.
+As the name implies, FocusWriter blocks out all distractions so you can give that all-important first draft your full attention.
+In normal use, all you see is a blank page – toolbars are only visible if you move your mouse pointer to the edge of the screen – but there’s a killer feature in Focused Text, which fades everything into the background except the current paragraph or sentence.

 FocusWriter also features alerts that are triggered at certain times, or when you’ve reached a predefined word count, so you don’t need to worry about watching a counter (as you would in Microsoft Word).
-This also makes FocusWriter a good tool to use in tandem with the Pomodoro Technique, which involves working hard for a period of time that’s long enough for you to work productively, but not so long that you become fatigued, then taking a timed break.
+This also makes FocusWriter a good tool to use in tandem with the Pomodoro Technique, which involves working hard for a period of time that’s long enough for you to work productively, but not so long that you become fatigued.

-It’s not suitable for editing, but for productivity, FocusWriter is hard to beat.
+It’s not great for editing, but for productivity, FocusWriter is hard to beat.

 TextMaker – the word processing element of SoftMaker FreeOffice – is good looking, and comes with several handy templates for creating letters and other everyday documents.
 The selection isn’t as extensive as some of its rivals’, but you can also make new designs for future use and save them in TMV format.

-All the features you’d expect from a modern word processor are present and correct, including advanced formatting, databases for bibliographies and footnotes, and the ability to track changes in collaborative projects.
+All the features you’d expect from a modern word processor are present and correct, including advanced formatting options, the ability to create databases for managing bibliographies and footnotes, and a function for tracking changes to collaborative projects.

-The only real drawback of FreeOffice TextMaker is its inability to save your work in DOCX format (though you can open and edit these files with no difficulty).
-This feature is limited to the premium version of SoftMaker Office, which retails for £48.20 (about US$60, AU$75).
+The only real drawback of TextMaker is its inability to save your work in DOCX format (though you can open and edit these files with no difficulty).
+This feature is limited to the premium version of SoftMaker Office.

 WriteMonkey is another no-frills word processor designed to help you maximize your output without fussing with editing and formatting.
 It’s not intended for documents like letters or CVs, but is great for committing early ideas to paper (or screen) so you have the raw material to develop later.